Everything you need to know about super contributions

 28 July

-Superannuation payments often take 1 – 2 business days to process, so allow at least 2 days to check your transaction history.
+The payment can take 1-2 business days to process, so allow a few days to pass before you check your transaction history.

 How can I check if I’ve been paid super?